salinhkuhn/llvm-riscv-verified-codegen-BSc-thesis/README.md

-The thesis explores how instruction selection from LLVM IR to RISC-V can be expressed as a sequence of *peephole rewrites*, and how each rewrite can be proven correct against a mechanized model of the RISC-V ISA — turning "the compiler produced this machine code" into "the compiler produced this machine code, and here is the proof that it refines the source program."
+The thesis explores how instruction selection from LLVM IR to RISC-V can be expressed as a sequence of *peephole rewrites*, and how each rewrite can be proven correct against a mechanized model of the RISC-V ISA in the Lean4 theorem prover.

 ---